-Initially, the focus was providing home repair in order to allow these individuals to live in a safe environment with their children and reside independently.
-Time spent with these single mothers and widows quickly revealed that the original plan to provide automobile repair in the future needed to happen sooner rather than later.
+Initially, the focus was providing home repair to allow these individuals to live in a safe environment with their children and reside independently.
+Time spent with these single mothers and widows quickly revealed the original plan to provide automobile repair in the future needed to happen sooner rather than later.
 The majority of single mothers and widows did not own their own home but rented instead.
 Most single mothers and widows did, however, own an automobile.

 The following problems were identified:

 In consultation with the board of directors, volunteers, community businesses, and churches, our car repair program was formed to provide high quality, timely repairs by certified mechanics.
 Shortly thereafter, we started our quarterly Car Care Clinics, which provide maintenance for automobiles preventing costly repairs.